TzachyM/Classisc_ML/README.md

 Kaggle-Titanic.py

 Utilized the Titanic dataset of survived passengers to understand if a collective of algorithms may achieve better results than one algorithms.
 I preprocessed the data and utilized random forest, gradient boosting and adaboost.
-The collective didn’t exhibit an improvement in accuracy.
+The ensemble didn’t exhibit an improvement in accuracy.

 TzachyHousePrediction.py